rodrigoserracoelho/capi-gateway/README.md

 * Automatically creates zipkin traceability.
 * Automatically creates a Grafana dashboard with panels per verb (only count total for the moment)

+## What we want to support:
+* Key Manager (still researching over the best option).
+* Throttling.
+* Decent UI for management.
+* Provide tools for easy installation

 ## What we use:
 * Apache Camel
 * Spring boot